 Mike Adams

-After leaving LWT in 1979 Mike worked as an
+After leaving LWT in 1979 Mike worked as

-assistant director and then director of many pop videos and entertainment
+an assistant director and then director of many pop videos and entertainment

 programmes.
-Throughout the 1980s up until 1983 Mike directed a
+Throughout the 1980s up until 1983 Mike directed a wide range of

-The Word, Dance Energy, Verdict, The Good Sex
+Energy, Verdict, The Good Sex Guide, Emmerdale

 Recent directing credits include 24 episodes of Coronation Street 1997 and 1998 including a one hour Christmas special, the second series of Granada Television's Springhill and the award-winning Jools Holland presented version of Name That Tune for Channel 5.